zed-industries/zed/crates/plugin_runtime/OPAQUE.md

 In Rhai, we can alternatively use the method `Engine::register_type_with_name::<T: Variant + Clone>(name: &str)` if we have a different type name host-side (in Rust) and guest-side (in Rhai).

 With respect to Wasm plugins, I think an interface like this is fairly important, because we don't know whether the original plugin was written in Rust.
-(This may not be true now, but once we allow packaging and shipping plugins, it's important to maintain a consistent interface, because even Rust changes over time.)
+(This may not be true now, because we write all the plugins Zed uses, but once we allow packaging and shipping plugins, it's important to maintain a consistent interface, because even Rust changes over time.)

 Once we've registered a type, we can begin using this type in functions.
 We can add new function using the standard `Engine::register_fn` function, which has the following signature: